10 Best Day Trips From Madrid by Train to Take in 2024

 As you can tell, there are so many amazing day trips by train from Madrid that you can take.
 It truly is one of the best hubs for day trips in the country considering the great rail connection of the city.

-I’m sure you found some cool day trips from Madrid by train to explore in this list, they are truly epic destinations all of them.
+I’m sure you found some cool day trips from Madrid by train to explore in this list, they are truly epic destinations all of them and worthy your Spain bucket list.

 Happy travels!